vanadium-archive/js/README.md

 the public veyron API ( methods in ./veyron.js ) which should not be environment specific.
 Those methods needs to be lean and delegate more of the work to other private modules.

+The browser integration tests run with a mock of the veyron extension.
+This mock will respond to all "auth" requests with a mock identity name.

 Tip: The testing framework tests for leaks in the global namespace in the browser, most of the time leaks are cause by missing "var" before variable names.